vesoft-inc/nebula-importer/README.md

 #### Vertex

-In vertex csv data file, first column can be label(+/-) or vid.
-Vertex VID column always is the first column or following the label.
-And property values are behind VID.
+In vertex csv data file, first column could be a label(+/-) or the vid.
+Vertex VID column is the first column if the label option `csv.withLabel` configured `false`.
+Then property values are behind VID and the order of these values must be same as `props` in configuration.

 ```csv
 1,2,this is a property string